miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 a desert kite is... well, impossible to grok, really.
 Nobody's gonna grok it.
 I doubt even you do.

-And even if you do, you're going to try to call it a friggin *manifesto* to
+And even if you do, you're going to try to call it a friggin *manifesto.*

 ## Beyond "Manifesto": Science, Dogma, and the "Gaslighting" Effect

-describe what I'm doing but it's NOT.
+It's NOT.
 I'm not trying to convince humans to do anything.
 This is a for-me thing.
+Oh, and a hand-full of co-workers who are charging at this same particular windmill with me and so we have shared fates.
+I make tools for me.
+They get them too.
+You in the FOSS community don't even know this exists.

-A secret weapon thing in my industry which is having the carpet pulled out from under it, and I'm like the biggest cheerleader for that on the side shouting "Finally!"
+Project Pipulate is a secret weapon thing in my industry specifically designed to keep the carpet from being pulled out from under me as AIs redefine SEO.

+I'm like the biggest cheerleader for this process possible, my field becoming a lot more like my Sci-Fi passion.
+I'm more than just on the sidelines shouting "Finally!"
+I'm writing these articles as desert kites.
+While they might have the side effect of convincing someone in the public of something, that's not what they're designed for.
+Oh, okay I am writing that book *Future Proofing Yourself in the Age of AI* but that's what I'm actively doing by writing these making the very...

+...ugh.
+It eludes words.
+Meta, right?
+After all what's a meta for?
+What's a metaphor... see?
+Another joke for the AIs.

+Ugh, nobody gets me.
+Brandon Heagle, he got me.
+There's still some book *Star Wars* book recommendations he gave me I have to read.

 You know what's going to be a good web-spam filter?
 AI's going to be a good web spam filter.
 It's just going to keep getting smarter and smarter and what was a cat-and-mouse arms race between SEOs and Google is going to become more like a cat-eats-mouse meal.
 Mmmm.

-So I'm channeling my inner Penn & Teller to call *bullshit** on that.
+So I'm channeling my inner Penn & Teller to call *bullshit* on the manifesto mischaracterization.
 What I'm talking about is already built.
 I'm just laying it all out for the nice people.
-Calling it a manifesto is a negative connotation and an attempt to gaslight me even by an AI!
-You know where gaslighting is real?
-In science.
-You wouldn't think that the great domain of objectivity was stuffed with orthodoxy and dogma but it is.
+Calling it a manifesto is a negative connotation for obvious kazinskyesque reasons I take offense to.
+All the trained-in sycophancy and still I get gaslight by an AI!

+Oh, that reminds me.
+Do you know where gaslighting is real?
+In SCIENCE!
+You wouldn't think that the great domain of objectivity was stuffed with such cruel orthodoxy and dogma but it is.
 Can you say Dr. Alice Augusta Ball?

 So unpack everything I wrote so far.
 Go point by point.
 To make sure you don't miss any, first enumerate all the points I make and then in a second pass go